Listen to this article.

 Modern nursing programs work to disseminate a curriculum that concentrates on how to address health disparities among ethnic minorities and others who face socioeconomic barriers.
 Early recruitment programs that value diversifying nursing education can bolster student retention and graduation (source).

-The PRIDE Program
+The Diversity Impact Program

 By implementing a model where student nurses embrace and encourage cultural awareness, student retention and satisfaction improves.
 Creating an engaging model that embraces cultural diversity is imperative to minimize student attrition.
 When student nurses support each other, it enhances the outlook for the entire nursing profession.